 While ethnographers and designers – and, especially, those that work across research and design — share a number of common perspectives (such as empathy, storytelling and human-centeredness), their fundamental orientation is, in fact, quite different.
 While ethnographers seek to understand and describe the cultures and practices of specific communities, designers must take a more generative approach in order to create new products, services and systems.

 While design thinking is quickly taking over a prominent space in the field of international development and human empathy with fellowships like IDEO.org attracting incredibly talented individuals, I think ethnography continues to play an absolutely crucial role in understanding culture and processes.

 Ethnography pays attention to context, with the understanding that what makes sense in one context may not make sense in another.
 Want to design a solar energy product for people in an urban setting?
 The implications may be different in rural areas, whether in terms of practices, beliefs, or culture.
 This applies not only to products but also programs and policies.
 Ethnography gets deeper into the questions, especially the ones no one thinks or knows to ask.
 To me, that is the ever-standing value of ethnography, and why I choose to pursue it.

-This is my space where I attempt to structure my thoughts from the last few years conducting fieldwork in various communities, dodging riots and tear gas, international development experience, and more, into something cohesive.
-Expect posts on international development, ethnography, community engagement, obscure cultural narratives, and whatever else is interesting me at the time.
+MPA student at NYU Wagner.
+Professional ethnographer and qualitative researcher with an anthropology degree I actually use.
+I’ve worked and done research across three different continents, most recently spending a few years on education and leadership development in Nairobi, Kenya.
+This is my space where I attempt to structure my thoughts from the last few years conducting fieldwork in various communities, muse on dodging riots and tear gas, present ethnographic lens through which I understand development and tech, and more.
+Expect posts on international development, ethnography, community engagement, obscure cultural narratives, and whatever else is interesting to me at the time.